-FedEx is the second-largest package delivery company in North America after the United Parcel Service (UPS).
+FedEx is the second-largest package delivery company in the United States after the United Parcel Service (UPS).
 FedEx is also second in the size of their commercial fleet.

-You might not expect to hear this from truck accident lawyers but FedEx is a good company that largely does thing the right way.
-They are hustling to give its drivers and the rest of safe.
-Although FedEx does not require prior commercial driving experience, applicants who apply to FedEx are thoroughly screened with background checks and strength test.
+You might not expect to hear this from truck accident lawyers.
+But FedEx is a good company that largely does thing the right way.
+The company makes a real effort to keep its drivers and everyone else on the road safe.
+Although FedEx does not require prior commercial driving experience, applicants who apply to FedEx are thoroughly screened with background checks and strength tests.

 Most car and truck accident cases do not involve a significant liability dispute.
 The battlefield is over determining the settlement value of the injuries.

 Cases against FedEx are going to have a higher settlement value against than your typical car accident case involving the exact same injuries?
 Why?
 The reason a case against FedEx has a higher settlement value is that a jury fully understands that FedEx has plenty of money to pay off a verdict.